Aviation Officials Take Action In The United Airline Passenger Incident

 "Flight 3411 from Chicago to Louisville was overbooked," a United spokeperson told the Courier-Journal.
 "After our team looked for volunteers, one customer refused to leave the aircraft voluntarily and law enforcement was asked to come to the gate."

-The spokesperson added, "We apologize for the overbook situation.
+The spokesperson added, "We apologise for the overbook situation.
 Further details on the removed customer should be directed to authorities."

 It's unclear what happened with the unnamed man.